Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/intake-1.2/build.typ

 )

 = 2024/02/02
 [The team observed a rise of popularity of the flex wheel intake.
-We noticed that rubberbands twisted a lot when intake a triball which accelerated the speed that the rubber bands wear down.
-This worsen the grip that the rubberbands have and increase the frequency that we needed to replace them.
-We believed that switching to a flex wheel intake, we will have a better time cycling and intaking. ]
+We noticed that rubberbands twisted a lot when we intake a triball which accelerated the speed the rubber bands wear down.
+This worsened the grip that the rubberbands have and increased the frequency that they needed to be replaced.
+We believed that switching to a flex wheel intake, we allow us to have a better time cycling and intaking. ]

 == Delegation
 - inventory (collecting materials from the manifest to improve on the wings): Ishika and Rory